-Be ready to share,
+Be ready to share.

 Ask for four volunteers to read the message aloud.
-The first three students will read their part aloud to the / markings, and the fourth student will read to the end.
-Other students can stay muted and follow along.
+Each student will read their part aloud to the / markings (the fourth student will read the last two sentences).
+Other students can stay muted and read along.